-Please take the opportunity to review the tabs (located on the left of this page) for important information.
+Please review the tabs, on the left side of this page, for details on important health information.

 Medication: Before any medication can be administered at school, a Licensed Prescriber Authorization Form must be filled out and signed by a licensed health care provider (who is authorized to prescribe medication, such as, a physician or nurse practitioner).
 This applies to all prescription and over-the-counter medication (including cough drops).
-After reviewing the completed Licensed Prescriber Authorization Form, please sign and return it to the School Nurse along with the associated medication in its original box or container.
+If your child may need to take medication during the school day, please review the Licensed Prescriber Authorization Form, have the physician complete their portion, you sign the parent signature line and return it to the School Nurse, along with the associated medication in its original box or container.